- Professional or Enterprise

 if statement is built into the UI of blog content module buttons.

-if statement, you'll write both your post and listing code.
+if is_listing_view statement, you can write your post and listing code separately.

-Alternatively, you can choose to have a separate template for blog post and listing pages.
-This allows your code to be cleaner and easier to read as a developer, and makes the templates easier to select for content creators.
-The CMS boilerplate has a separate listing template and post template.
-If you build separate post and listing templates, this
+Alternatively, you can choose to have separate templates for blog post and listing pages which can help make your code cleaner and easier to read as a developer, while making the templates easier to select for content creators.
+Rather than using the

 Within the standard HubSpot blog listing markup, there is an

 if blog_author statement.
-This statement evaluates to true when you are looking at an author listing page.
-An author listing page is a page of posts by a single author.
+This statement evaluates as true when viewing an author's page, which lists the posts published by the author.
 The boilerplate template includes the author's name, bio, and social media accounts.

-tag variable that can be used to only render code on a blog topic listing page.
+if tag statement to only render code on a blog topic listing page, which visitors can see when clicking a blog topic on your site.
 The example below is a snippet that uses the page title variable to automatically print the tag name at the top of a tag listing page.
-This snippet could be added to your blog listing code.

 - The regular listing iterates through the number of posts specified by the post listing blog setting and paginates accordingly.